2023 Solar Incentives Guide for Jefferson, LA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost — for panels, accessories, equipment and labor — although it may range from 26-30%, depending on the installation date of your solar system.
+The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost — for panels, labor, equipment and accessories — although the percentage may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the amount you can claim.

 In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
-The Clean Energy Credit runs until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-The amount will be decreased slightly each year until the current program ends.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems under the new laws.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
+At this point, the credit percentage will be reduced slightly each year until the program expires in 2035.
+The expansion to the program also makes credits for energy storage systems even easier to claim, beginning in 2023.

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit will apply to you, reach out to your local Jefferson solar installers.
+Your local Jefferson solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives